-Real-time sound playback directly from graphic files is the prime advantage of the ITST system at its current version.
-The audio playback or looped playback functions let to work out – with the application of the tools available – optimal digitisation parameters in a much shorter time, even it comes to severely damaged sound recordings.
-A ratio of offline real-time image-to-sound processing speed is up to 2.5:1.
-It was reached primarily through ensuring appropriate processing algorithmisation and hardware matching.
+Real-time sound playback directly from graphic files is the prime advantage of the ITST system.
+The audio playback or looped playback functions let to work out – with the use of available tools – optimal digitization parameters in a much shorter time, even with heavily damaged sound recordings.
+A ratio of offline image-to-sound processing speed is up to 3:1.
+It was reached primarily through ensuring appropriate processing algorithmization and hardware matching.

-A clear need to create a specialised system designed to digitise archive optical soundtracks emerged when the National Film Archive (pol.
-Filmoteka Narodowa) in Warsaw launched the NITROFILM project (www.nitrofilm.pl).
-The project has been aimed to preserve the most valuable film collection in the field of the Polish cinematography of the pre-war period through the digitisation of film materials which – in most cases – consisted of badly damaged, flammable nitro films.
-The National Film Archive stated that – due to the very poor condition of film copies – the scanning process is to be run using an ARRISCAN scanner equipped with a wet-gate and transport mechanism with no sprocket wheels and that a number of nitro tape runs through the scanner must be kept to a minimum.
-Taking these statements into consideration, it became clear that the re-use of films upon soundtrack scanning with a standard optical reader which applies perforation and acceleration of nitro film tapes up to 24 fps was absolutely unacceptable.
-The concept of sound digitisation directly from scans suggested by Media Inventions sc appeared to be plausible and meeting the National Film Archive requirements, however the effectiveness of this digitisation method in archiving practice has not been confirmed yet.
+A clear need to create a specialized system for digitizing archival optical soundtracks appeared with the launch of the NITROFILM project by the National Film Archive in Warsaw (www.nitrofilm.pl).
+The aim of the project was to preserve the most valuable pre-war film collection of Polish cinematography by digitizing film materials, most of which were heavily damaged, flammable nitrate films.
+The National Film Archive stated that – due to the very poor condition of the film copies – the scanning process is to be carried out using the ARRISCAN scanner, and the number of runs of the nitrate films through the scanner must be kept to a minimum.
+Re-using films with a standard audio followers that use perforations and capture audio at 24fps was absolutely unacceptable.
+Audio digitization directly from scans suggested by Media Inventions s.c. appeared to be plausible and met the requirements of the National Film Archive.
 Thus, Media Inventions sc decided to test the method on its own and then develop a sound digitisation system from scratch.

 Since 2011 up to now, Media Inventions sc, in cooperation with the National Film Archive, has successfully conducted successful digitisation and later also full audio restoration of 15 pre-war feature films shown in Poland, among others, at the Film Festival in Gdynia.